umer7/wtfpy/README.md

 If you're an experienced Python programmer, you can take it as a challenge to get most of them right in first attempt.
 You may be already familiar with some of these examples, and I might be able to revive sweet old memories of yours being bitten by these gotchas :sweat_smile:

-PS: If you're a returning reader, you can learn about the new modifications [here](https://github.com/satwikkansal/wtfpython/releases/).

-So, here we go...

 # Table of Contents